-Stoics believe all events in the cosmos are predetermined, and happen because of a pre-calculated chain of causes.
-Humans have no power to control the course of the events.
+Stoics believe all events in the cosmos are predetermined and happen because of a pre-calculated chain of causes.
+Humans have no power to control the course of events.
 Stoic ethics follows logically from that premise.

 So, the basic tenet of Stoic ethics is that one cannot control external circumstances, but can control their thoughts, feelings, and emotions.

 The early Stoics adopted from Socrates the idea that Reason is the greatest of all virtues.